Gordon Mar: Positions on housing

-Mar spearheaded multiple Board of Supervisors resolutions which denounced California State Senator Scott Weiner's SB 50 bill, which would have legalized higher density housing development in areas close to public transit.
-When asked to explain why he voted to block the construction of a 495-unit apartment complex (with 25% affordable housing) on a Nordstrom's valet parking lot in the South of Market neighborhood, Mar said there was an abundance of available "luxury units" in the neighborhood and families "can check Craigslist today" to find housing.
+Mar spearheaded multiple Board of Supervisors resolutions which denounced California State Senator Scott Wiener's SB 50 bill, which would have legalized higher density housing development in areas close to public transit.
+When asked to explain why he voted to block the construction of a 495-unit apartment complex (with 25% affordable housing) on a Nordstrom valet parking lot in the South of Market neighborhood, Mar said there was an abundance of available "luxury units" in the neighborhood and families "can check Craigslist today" to find housing.

-Mar opposes building a Navigation Center in District 4.
+Mar opposed building a Navigation Center in District 4.

 When asked to comment on legislation that would permit construction of fourplexes across the city, Mar said "a modest density increase to single-family zoning is certainly worth considering" in San Francisco but did not specify further.
 Later in 2021, amid debates to allow the construction of four housing units on lots previously designated for single-family housing, Mar proposed to prohibit the construction of market-rate housing on the upzoned lots.

 In November 2021, Mar proposed to scale down a 98-unit low-income apartment complex in the Sunset District so that it would only have 80 units.
 Mar characterized this as a compromise between supporters and opponents of the apartment complex.

 In January 2022, Mar defended the delay in approval for a $18.7 million grant to repurpose a hotel into a homeless shelter for upwards of 250 people.
 Mar said, "We’re all well aware of the urgency of this work.
 But I would echo the comments of my colleagues that we can’t use that urgency to go through a bad process."

 Personal life

-His wife Cecilia is a realtor.
-Together, they are landlords.
+His father immigrated from Toisan, China.
+Mar was born in California.
+He came to San Francisco in 1988 after receiving a degree in Environmental Resource Studies from U.C.
+Berkeley, and has lived in the Sunset since 2005 with his wife Cecilia — a realtor — and their daughter, Lian.